Gnirt/Gnirt/README.md

 ## Personal Quirks:

-- My phone do~esn't~ have a data plan since 2025 🎉.
-My manager's number is set as a favorite and will ring even when my phone is on silent.
-Call me in case of emergencies.
 - I appreciate both work and social interactions.
 If I ever joke inappropriately or need to pause my work for a meeting, please let me know.
 - My most productive time is in the morning, right after coffee.
 I usually wake up and go to bed early.
 Sometimes, I might take up to 2-hours lunch break for physical training, I tend to prioritize health and go for long marathon over short sprint in my life.
 - My relaxed demeanor may come across as nonchalance.
 If this bothers you, please let me know, as I am committed to giving my best and supporting my team.